supervisely-ecosystem/add-tag-to-pcd-ep-objects/README.md

 ## **Introduction**

-In this tutorial, you will learn how to create new tags and assign them to selected annotation objects or frames (with these objects) in Point Cloud Episodes using the Supervisely SDK.
+In this tutorial, you will learn how to create new tags and assign them, update its values or remove tags for selected annotation objects or frames (with these objects) in Point Cloud Episodes using the Supervisely SDK.

 Supervisely supports different types of tags: